Edited by: Keri Stooksbury

 This particular hotel was a World of Hyatt Category 7 at the time of booking but has since moved up to a Category 8.

 I booked and stayed at this property during the standard season, so I paid 30,000 World of Hyatt points per night.
 I had accumulated enough points using The World of Hyatt Credit Card and earning World of Hyatt points from various stays and promotions.
-Another option is transferring Chase Ultimate Rewards points to Hyatt.
+Another option is using Chase points since the program is a Chase transfer partner.

 This hotel is notorious for issues when booking with points.
 For example, you will not be able to book a single-night rewards stay at this hotel, as the hotel blocks off the base points-eligible room for stays less than, in most cases, 3 nights.
 If you’re looking to stay at this hotel and want to use points, look in chunks of 3 nights at a time and book as soon as you see availability.
 Award availability at this hotel can be tough to come by as it is, and with the restrictions forcing you to stay a minimum amount of nights, you’ll want to book sooner rather than later.